Comparative Study of Virtual Machines and Containers for DevOps Developers: Introduction

+One such virtual environment is Linux Containers (LXC) \cite{bib1}, which allows for lightweight virtualization compared to virtual machines.
+With LXC, a single host can run multiple isolated containers, each with its own file system, network interfaces, and process space.
+Containers share the same host operating system, avoiding duplication of resources and management overhead.
+Another example of a virtual environment is FreeBSD Jails, which allows for the creation of secure and isolated environments on a FreeBSD system.
+Jails provide a lightweight alternative to virtual machines, with lower overhead and faster startup time.

+The concept of containers revolutionized the operations sector of software development, enabling DevOps developers to deploy applications quickly and efficiently \cite{bib2}.
+Containers provide a more lightweight and efficient alternative to virtual machines, allowing for faster startup times, higher density, and lower overhead.
+By eliminating infrastructure costs and overhead associated with virtual machines, containers have become the de-facto deployment method for modern cloud-native applications.

-In this project, we will discuss the trade-offs of using virtual machine and containers for deployment of the software in DevOps perspective.
-Along with the benchmarking of virtual machines and containers, we will also study the impact of using Docker containers to deploy software to the clients.
-We usually read that with containers the deployment time has been reduced from days to minutes as opposed to virtual machines.
-Our project will try to understand the reasoning and meaning behind above statement.
+In this paper, we will discuss the trade-offs of using virtual machines and containers for deployment of software in the DevOps perspective.
+We will also study the impact of using Docker containers to deploy software to clients and benchmark the performance of virtual machines and containers.
+It is often claimed that container deployment times are significantly faster than virtual machines, reducing deployment times from days to minutes.
+Our paper will explore the reasoning and meaning behind this statement.